lisa-lumos/Snowflake/09-data-sharing.md

 If you have the Data Exchange Admin role, or Provider Profile Level Privileges, you can create and manage provider profiles for a data exchange.

 ## Listings
-A listing is a way of Secure Data Sharing and uses the same provider and consumer model.
+A listing is a way of Secure Data Sharing, and uses the same provider/consumer model.
 As a provider, you can use a listing to share data in your Snowflake account with other Snowflake accounts privately, or by offering a listing on the Snowflake Marketplace.
-As a consumer, you can use a listing to access data shared by other Snowflake accounts on the Snowflake Marketplace, or privately with your account.
+As a consumer, you can use a listing to access data shared by other Snowflake accounts privately with your account, or on the Snowflake Marketplace.

 Listings add capabilities to Secure Data Sharing:
 - Share publicly on the Snowflake Marketplace.
 - Charge consumers for the shared data.
-- Monitor interest in your listing and usage of the shared data.
+- Monitor interest in your listing, and usage of the shared data.
 - Provide metadata about the share, such as a title, description, sample SQL queries, and info about the data provider.

 When you create a listing, you choose one way to offer it: